0xZentra/docs/airdrop/airdrop-plan.md

 ## How to Participate

-Users can participate in the Zentra airdrop in the following two ways:
+Users can participate in the Zentra airdrop in the following ways:

 1.  **Expand Influence (Completed)**: Stage 1 influence airdrop is finished.
-2.  **Stake Stablecoins (opens with mainnet)**: Accrue airdrop by “funds × time,” flexible deposits/withdrawals.
-Baseline: 1,000 USD stablecoin × 365 days = 1 airdrop token (delivered post-TGE) + 10 option units at $100 strike.
-No fixed cap; system monitors remaining allocation and pauses new deposits when nearly exhausted.
+2.  **Stake Stablecoins (opens with mainnet)**: Total fixed at 0.5% airdrop + 5% option pool.
+Accrue by “funds × time,” flexible deposits/withdrawals.
+Baseline: 1,000 USD stablecoin × 365 days = 1 airdrop token (post-TGE) + 10 option units at $100 strike.
+End and pause are driven by on-chain events when the 0.5% pool is depleted.
 Principal remains withdrawable.
+3.  **Official Bridge In (opens with mainnet)**: Bridge assets to Zentra via the official bridge to earn airdrop tokens from the 0.5% pool; this path does not include options.
+End is likewise determined by on-chain events.